Doctor of Nursing Practice

 Doctor of Nursing Practice for RNs

-The BSN to DNP program is designed for RNs who desire APRN preparation as nurse practitioners or clinical nurse specialists with leadership expertise at the clinical doctorate level.
-Core knowledge in the scientific, philosophical, ethical, health policy, and business aspects of clinical practice will provide a foundation for the clinical coursework, DNP residency and final evidence-based translational project.
-Options include NP preparation as a Family Nurse Practitioner (FNP), dual Pediatric/Family Nurse Practitioner (PNP/FNP), dual Adult-Gerontology/Family Nurse Practitioner (ANP/FNP), and Psychiatric-Mental Health Nurse Practitioner (PMHNP) as well as Clinical Nurse Specialist (CNS) preparation in Adult-Gerontology.
+The BSN to DNP program is designed for RNs who desire APRN preparation as nurse practitioners with leadership expertise at the clinical doctorate level.
+Core knowledge in the scientific, philosophical, ethical, health policy, and business aspects of clinical practice will provide a foundation for the clinical coursework, DNP Scholarly Project and final evidence-based translational project.
+Options include NP preparation as a Family Nurse Practitioner (FNP), dual Pediatric/Family Nurse Practitioner (PNP/FNP), dual Adult-Gerontology/Family Nurse Practitioner (AGNP/FNP), and Psychiatric-Mental Health Nurse Practitioner (PMHNP).